 Bloat in dogs, also called Canine Gastric Dilatation-Volvulus.
-It is second only to cancer as a killer of dogs.
+It is a life-threatening condition second only to cancer as a killer of dogs.

 Bloat causes the stomach to swell with undigested food or gas.

-Then, for reasons that are not fully understood, it rotates cutting off its own blood supply.
+Then, for reasons that are not fully understood, it rotates (twisted stomach) cutting off its own blood supply.
 This makes it impossible for either food or gas to exit.

 Multiple veterinary websites warn that if a dog with bloat does not get medical help quickly, it can die in just a few hours.

-So, what are the risk factors, symptoms, treatment, and prevention of bloat in dogs?
+So, what are the risks of bloat factors, symptoms, treatment, and prevention of bloat?
+Let’s take a look.

 Risk Factors for Bloat in Dogs